brexhq/substation/CONTRIBUTING.md

 #### Application Variables

 Variable names should always follow conventions from [Effective Go](https://go.dev/doc/effective_go#names), the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments#variable-names) and avoid [predeclared identifiers](https://go.dev/ref/spec#Predeclared_identifiers).
-For example `capsule` is used instead of `cap` to avoid shadowing the capacity function while modifiers and plural usage are `newCapsule` and `capsules`.

 #### Source Metadata

-Sources that [add metadata during encapsulation](/config/README.md) should use lowerCamelCase for their JSON keys.
+Sources that [add metadata during message creation](/message/) should use lowerCamelCase for their JSON keys.

 #### Package Configurations

-Configurations for packages (for example, [process](/process/README.md) and [condition](/condition/README.md)) should always use lower_snake_case in their JSON keys.
+Configurations for packages (for example, [condition](/condition/README.md) and [transform](/transform/README.md)) should always use lower_snake_case in their JSON keys.
 This helps maintain readability when reviewing large configuration files.

 We strongly urge everyone to use Jsonnet for managing configurations.